yuhtuna/gghackerthon/blueprint.md

     *   A dedicated **close button ("X")** has been added.
     *   The user can **click the semi-transparent background overlay** to dismiss the search bar.
     *   Pressing the **`Escape` key** will close the search bar.
+*   **Core Search Functionality (Tabs):**
+    *   **Live Search:** The search bar now provides live, as-you-type search results for all open browser tabs.
+    *   **Tab Switching:** Users can click on any search result to instantly switch to that tab.
+    *   **Results Display:** Search results, including each tab's favicon and title, are displayed in a list directly below the search bar.

 ### 2.3.
 UI & Design